zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 tags: ['web-security', 'node', 'express', 'javascript']
 ---

-I went about researching web security recently as I was writing [Understanding Asynchronous JavaScript](https://asyncjs.today) — I wanted to make sure my recommendations were secure and I'm not doing any of my students a disservice with my recommendations.
+I researched web security recently as I was writing [Understanding Asynchronous JavaScript](https://asyncjs.today) — I wanted to make sure my recommendations were secure and that I'm not doing any of my students a disservice with my recommendations.

 Unfortunately, articles in the security space were pretty hard to understand.
-There were many words that trigger lots of fear, uncertainty, and doubt in the articles.
+Many words trigger lots of fear, uncertainty, and doubt in the articles.
 I get emotionally panicky when I read these articles — and I worry I may end up doing something wrong — even though the intention of these articles was good!

 Many articles also don't disclose full details CSRF, how to set up a CSRF Attack, and how to prevent a CSRF Attack, which leaves me doubtful about what I learned.
 I end up having to figure things out on my own.